-Following a disappointing European election result and a financial scandal that forced party president Jean-François Copé to resign last month, France’s conservatives appointed three former prime ministers to lead the Union pour un mouvement populaire on Tuesday.
+Following a disappointing European election result, and a financial scandal that forced party president Jean-François Copé to resign, France’s conservatives have appointed three former prime ministers to lead the Union pour un mouvement populaire.

 A centrist, Fillon fought a bitter succession battle with the more right-wing Copé in 2012 after Sarkozy resigned the party leadership following his defeat in that year’s presidential election.

 Copé resigned two weeks ago after French media revealed that false invoices had been used to cover up illegal campaign spending in 2012 when he was general secretary of the party.

 Alain Juppé and Jean-Pierre Raffarin, who were both prime ministers under Sarkozy’s predecessor, Jacques Chirac, joined Fillon to head the party while Luc Chatel, a former education minister and Sarkozy loyalist, will take over as general secretary.